D.I.R.T. Outdoor Exploration Camp

 There will be an introduction to the space the week of July 6th-9th to make sure the camp is a good fit for your youth, followed by two 3 week sessions and one 2 week session.

-we will be learning skills related to
+We'll be learning skills related to

 streamside and ecological restoration